shuozhixu/AID_2026/README.md

 ## Foreword

-The purpose of this project is to calculate the basic structural parameters (including lattice parameter and elastic constants), generalized stacking fault energies (GSFE), and local slip resistances (LSR) in several non-equal molar multi-principal element materials (MPEMs) including alloys and ceramics.
+The purpose of this project is to calculate the basic structural parameters (including lattice parameter and elastic constants), generalized stacking fault energies (GSFE), and local slip resistances (LSR) in several non-equal molar multi-principal element materials (MPEMs) including one alloy and four ceramics.
 The effects of chemical short-range order (CSRO) and temperature will be considered.

 ## LAMMPS